The City of Delphi

 Delphi's downtown has many architecturally and historically significant three- and four-story buildings dating from the 1850s through the early 1900s.
 The commercial district was listed on the National Register of Historic Places as the Delphi Courthouse Square Historic District in 2010.
 Residential areas also include many fine historic homes.
 Both business and residential architecture and construction were influenced by the wealth of merchants and tradesmen during the Canal Era from the 1840s to the early 1870s.

-In 2012 Delphi was selected as a Stellar Community by the State of Indiana resulting in grants of nearly $1.6 million for projects to revitalize the downtown commercial district.
-Among these projects were:
+In 2012 Delphi was selected as a Stellar Community by the State of Indiana resulting in grants of nearly $1.6 million for proj

 - faςade rehabilitations on 40+ downtown buildings;